Sustainable Practices: Growing Food with Integrity

 Sustainable farms work to minimize external inputs and fossil fuel consumption to maintain their operations.
 They conserve scarce water resources through practices such as drip irrigation and planting regionally-appropriate crops.
 They use sustainable food distribution systems and sustainable marketing for agricultural products.

-Many farms choose to obtain a third party certification, and many dare to use sustainable practices that go above and beyond certification requirements.
+Many farms choose to obtain third-party certification, and many dare to use sustainable practices that go above and beyond certification requirements.